 | ||

 Set default value | Select this option and set the relevant values.
-The preconfigured values will be displayed in the filter bar when the report page is loaded later.
+The preset values are displayed in the query control when the report page loads.
 Note The default value here is the display name field in the tree structure design. | ||

-The Display form is configured to Tile display.
+Display form is set to Tile display.

-The Quick association feature is enabled.
+Quick association is selected.